-Green Party's Stein drops Pennsylvania presidential recount petition
+Green Party's Stein to pursue Pennsylvania recount petition in federal court

 Stein said she planned to announce "the next step" in the recount effort on Monday at a previously scheduled news conference at Trump Tower in New York City.

-She said recounts already underway in some Pennsylvania counties would continue.
-The state's election commission had approved recounts in 75 precincts where voters had requested one, but refused to allow a full forensic audit of voting machines, she said.
+She said recounts already under way in some Pennsylvania counties would continue.
+The state's election commission had approved recounts in 75 precincts where voters requested one, but refused to allow a full forensic audit of voting machines.

-Even if all of the recounts were to take place, the overall outcome of the election would not likely change.

-The presidential race is decided by the Electoral College, or a tally of wins from the state-by-state contests, rather than by the popular national vote.
+Even if all the recounts were to take place, the overall election outcome would not likely change.
+The race is decided by the Electoral College, or a tally of wins from the state-by-state contests, rather than by the popular national vote.

-Trump surpassed the 270 electoral votes needed to win, with 306 electoral votes.
-Recounts would have to flip the result to Clinton in all three states to change the overall result.
+Trump surpassed the 270 electoral votes needed to win, with 306.
+Recounts would have to flip the result to Clinton in all three states to change the result.

-In the popular vote, Clinton had a margin of more than 2.5 million votes over Trump, the independent Cook Political Report said.
+In the popular vote, Clinton had more than 2.5 million votes over Trump, the independent Cook Political Report said.

-(Additional reporting by Dan Whitcomb in Los Angeles; Writing by Frank McGurty; Editing by Bill Rigby and Tom Brown)
+Additional reporting by Dan Whitcomb in Los Angeles and Chris Michaud in New York; Writing by Frank McGurty; Editing by Bill Rigby, Tom Brown and Nick Macfie